Aliases for CAPN9 Gene

 GeneCards Summary for CAPN9 Gene

 CAPN9 (Calpain 9) is a Protein Coding gene.
 Diseases associated with CAPN9 include gastric cancer.
-Among its related pathways are ERK Signaling and Apoptosis Pathway.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPNS2.
+An important paralog of this gene is CAPN14.

 UniProtKB/Swiss-Prot Summary for CAPN9 Gene